Donnie/kube-ms/README.md

 # Microservice example
 In this project I set up four microservices and one API endpoint to calculate numbers.

-The project uses traefik as gateway just as another experimental layer on top of everything.
+The project uses docker-compose in development mode with hot reload.

+The plan is to use kubernetes for production environment, with a single deploy command.

 ## Structure